 The purpose of the dose-finding/selected-dose study is to rapidly describe the safety, tolerability, immunogenicity, and efficacy (depending on accrual of sufficient cases) of the BNT162b2 RNA-based COVID-19 vaccine candidate against COVID-19 in healthy children.
-There are currently no licensed vaccines to prevent infection with SARS-CoV-2 or development of COVID-19.
+There are currently no licensed vaccines to prevent infection with SARS-CoV-2 or development of COVID-19 in participants under 16 years of age.
 Given the global crisis of COVID-19 and fast expansion of the disease in the United States and elsewhere, the rapid development of an effective vaccine is of utmost importance.